United States Mission to the United Nations

-The United States Mission to the United Nations is located at 799 United Nations Plaza (between East 44th and 45th streets on First Avenue) across the street from United Nations Headquarters.
+The United States Mission to the United Nations is located at 799 United Nations Plaza (between East 44th and 45th streets on First Avenue) across the street from United Nations headquarters.

 Leadership

 There are several major leadership roles in the U.S. Mission.
-The primary role, United States Ambassador to the United Nations, is the leader of the U.S. Mission to the United Nations.
+The primary role, United States ambassador to the United Nations, is the leader of the U.S. Mission to the United Nations.
 The position is more formally known by the exact title:

 Permanent Representative of the United States of America to the United Nations, with the rank and status of Ambassador Extraordinary and Plenipotentiary, and Representative of the United States of America in the Security Council of the United Nations.

 The position is also known as simply the U.S. Permanent Representative, or "Perm Rep", to the United Nations.

 The U.S. permanent representative, currently Mike Waltz, is charged with representing the United States on the UN Security Council and during almost all plenary meetings of the General Assembly, except in the rare situation in which a more senior officer of the United States (such as the U.S. secretary of state or the president of the United States) is present.
 Like all United States ambassadors, the U.S. Permanent Representative must be nominated by the U.S. president and confirmed by the Senate.

 Many prominent U.S. politicians and diplomats have held the post, including Henry Cabot Lodge Jr., Adlai Stevenson, George H. W. Bush, Daniel Patrick Moynihan, Dr. Jeane Kirkpatrick, Richard Holbrooke, Dr. Madeleine Albright, Bill Richardson and John Danforth.

-It was a cabinet-level position under the Clinton administration and the Obama administration but no longer held that status under the Trump administration.
-It was returned to this position under the Biden Administration.
-It was not a cabinet-level position under George W. Bush administration (from 2001 to 2009).
+It was a cabinet-level position under the Clinton administration and the Obama administration, but no longer held that status under the first Trump administration.
+It was returned to cabinet-level under the Biden administration, but lost its status again under the second Trump administration.
+It was not a cabinet-level position under the George W. Bush administration (from 2001 to 2009).

-Additionally, there are four additional Representatives appointed by the President of the United States to serve on the United Nations General Assembly, two acting as Congressional Representatives to the United Nations and two Non-Congressional members.
-The Biden Administration has named Tom Carnahan and Sim Farar as Representatives of the United States to the General Assembly of the United Nations who are not members of Congress.
+Additionally, there are four additional representatives appointed by the president of the United States to serve on the United Nations General Assembly, two acting as Congressional representatives to the United Nations and two non-Congressional members.
+The Biden administration has named Tom Carnahan and Sim Farar as representatives of the United States to the General Assembly of the United Nations who are not members of Congress.

 The other leadership roles are also known as UN ambassadors, but with specific titles related to which offices of the UN they handle.